Table of Contents

 If we are talking about strictly using these two for gigging, I will pick the RD-88 as I like the way the keys feel, and I tend to run digital pianos as MIDI controllers.

 It is also 20 lbs lighter and far slimmer than the P-515.
 However, where the P-515 excels is that many love the sampled piano sounds they use as well as the speaker department.

 The speakers are more prominent on the P-515, making a difference if you do not plug into a PA, use headphones, or use an amp.

 Does the Roland RD-88 top the FP 10?
 Yes, I think it does, but is it worth the additional money?
 Again, I believe it is, especially for those looking for more sounds to explore, with the RD-88 packing 3,000 sounds.

 You also have an interface with an LCD screen that makes it easy to navigate the keyboard.

 The effects department is also won by the RD-88, with six reverb types to bring out the warmth in your piano sounds.

 The RD-88 makes a solid keyboard choice for gigging musicians.
 The number of presets and the quality of sounds mixed with the portability goes a long way in playing live.

-If you’re going to be gigging, you’re going to want a sustain pedal, an instrument cable, and most likely an amp, unless you’re using a PA.
+If you’re gigging, you’ll want a sustain pedal, an instrument cable, and an amp unless you’re using a PA.